Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 How to Paint Wooden Shutters

 Wooden window shutters typically need to be repainted every three to five years to keep the wood protected from the elements.
 If your shutters are faded and showing signs of wear, it's time to paint them.
-Unlike vinyl shutters, wooden shutters aren't water resistant.
-The wood can rot in a short amount of time when old paint breaks down, exposing the bare surface to moisture.
+Unlike vinyl shutters, wooden shutters aren't water-resistant.
+The wood can rot in a short amount of time when old paint breaks down and the bare surface becomes exposed to moisture.

 All six sides of wooden shutters, including the reverse side, should be painted to keep the wood sealed and protected.
 If the backside isn't painted, moisture can get trapped behind the shutter and rot the wood.

-It's a lot easier and safer to simply remove them with a drill instead of prepping and painting them from a ladder.
-Climbing up and down an extension ladder repeatedly to paint them is more tiring and dangerous than using the ladder only a couple times to remove and install them.
+It's a lot easier and safer to simply remove the shutters with a drill instead of prepping and painting them from a ladder.
+Climbing up and down an extension ladder repeatedly to paint them is more tiring and dangerous than using the ladder only a couple of times to remove and install them.

 Painting installed shutters from a ladder is more challenging too because you have to carefully cut-in around all four sides without getting paint onto the siding.
 The windows below also have to be covered with plastic to protect them from dripping paint.